 - or 20GB or free storage if upgrading from macOS Yosemite (10.10.5) and earlier

 To find your Macs specifications, click on the Apple menu then select “About This Mac”.
 On the first tab labeled “Overview,” you can find most to the information, you need to compare to the requirements.
 The top bold text at the top is the macOS version, beneath that is the version number, the next line is the year and model of your Mac, skipping the processor line you will find the amount of memory that your computer has.
 One thing that is not listed here is the storage.
 To find the amount of available storage space click on the “Storage” tab.
-Under the drive name is ___GB available of your total storage amount.
+Under the drive, the name is 5.70 GB available for your total storage amount.

 Install and Update